Skip to content

 filings = company.get_filings(form="10-K").head(5)

-multi_financials = MultiFinancials(filings)
+multi_financials = MultiFinancials.extract(filings)

 income_df = multi_financials.income.to_dataframe()